 How can I learn more about advance directives?

-For more information about advance directives and to download the form, please visit Advance Health Care Directives in Patient Forms.
+Learn more about Sharp's advance care planning services, and download our advance health care directive.
 Sharp HealthCare also sponsors classes annually to help those who wish to understand advance directives and to complete appropriate forms.
 Classes generally are held in the spring or early summer.